IWDominate

-Christian Rivera, better known as IWDominate, IWillDominate (or simply IWD or Dom), is an American live streamer, YouTuber, podcaster and esports consultant.
-He is also a retired professional League of Legends player in the LCS, and a former co-owner of The Ruddy Sack, a professional team in the Nordic scene.
+Christian Rivera (born August 13, 1990), better known as IWDominate, IWillDominate, IWD or Dom) is an American live streamer, YouTuber and podcaster.
+Rivera is currently the Head Coach for Cloud9's League of Legends team.
+Rivera previously competed as a professional League of Legends player in the LCS for Team Liquid, Team Curse, Dignitas and compLexity Gaming.
+Rivera was previously a co-owner of The Ruddy Sack, a professional team in the Nordic scene.

-Known for holding co-streams of major professional League of Legends regional and international competitions, IWDominate is one of the biggest streamers within the game's community, mostly known for his in-depth gameplay analysis and extensive experience in the League of Legends esports scene.
+Known for co-streaming major professional League of Legends regional and international competitions, Rivera is a prominent streamer in the game's community.
+He is primarily known for his gameplay analysis and experience in the League of Legends esports scene.

-On the livestreaming platform Twitch, IWDominate operates ones of the most watched channels on the League of Legends category and constantly ranks as one of the top LTA co-streamers, competing in viewership with the official broadcast and Caedrel.
-IWDominate has also been as a caster for the Chinese League of Legends Pro League, where he is a big fan of the team Anyone's Legend.
+On the livestreaming platform Twitch, Rivera operates ones of the most watched channels on the League of Legends category and consistently ranks as one of the top LCS co-streamers, competing in viewership with the official broadcast and Caedrel.
+Rivera has also been as a caster for the Chinese League of Legends Pro League.

 Early life

 Rivera was born on August 13, 1990 in New York City.
 After his family moved to Florida when he was 5, he developed an obsession with videogames, starting with Donkey Kong and Super Mario, before moving on to real-time-strategy games such as Warcraft III.
-He was also heavily into tennis and baseball, competing in the United States Tennis Association and playing in the regional Florida leagues for baseball.
+He also played tennis and baseball, competing in the United States Tennis Association and playing in the regional Florida leagues for baseball.

-He started playing League of Legends after watching the 2010 World Cyber Games, where he was instantly drawn to it, quickly downloading it and finding it easy, reaching rank one within six months of playing.
+He started playing League of Legends after watching the 2010 World Cyber Games, where he was "instantly drawn to it", quickly downloading it and finding it easy, reaching rank one within six months of playing.

 Rivera enrolled at the University of Miami, but after his sophomore year of college ended in 2011, he decided to drop out and pursue his professional career at 20 years old.